 Sequence Check.
 The following sequence number checks should be performed at the time of application, for sequential and cumulative updates:

-.1 File extension of the update;
+.1 File extension of the update (if applicable);

 .2 Update number of the update;

 .3 Update sequence number of the individual records in the update.
 Refer to the relevant Product Specification for details on how the sequence numbers are encoded in the update.